AnishDikxit/React-Whiteboard-App/frontend/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Looking into possible replacements for this since create-react-app is deprecated now officially.
+**Looking into possible replacements for this since create-react-app is deprecated now officially**.

 ## Available Scripts